mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 A QUIC Plugin can be injected by several means.
 The application can inject plugins to tune its underlying QUIC connection.
 QUIC peers can exchange and inject plugins over a QUIC connection, as described in {{exchanging-plugins}}.
-Users can set a default configuration to inject plugins on their devices.
+Users can set a default configuration injecting plugins on their devices.

-Considering again {{extending-fsm}} applied to QUIC Plugins, the messages are the protocol operations.
+Considering again {{extending-fsm}} applied to QUIC Plugins, the actions are the protocol operations.
 The states of the FSM are defined by the QUIC connection state, which can be modified and extended during the execution of a protocol operation through the Plugin API.
 The transitions are calls to protocol